-Approximately 500 million cases of P. falciparum malaria occur annually among the world’s poorest populations, claiming the lives of nearly a million children each year in Africa alone.
-The development of a malaria vaccine is widely viewed as a key step toward malaria control and possibly eradication, yet current malaria vaccine candidates confer only partial, short-lived protection at best.
+Approximately 250 million cases of P. falciparum malaria occur each year, claiming the lives of over half a million children in Africa alone.
+The development of a highly effective malaria vaccine that confers durable protection would be a key step toward malaria control and elimination.
 Optimism that a highly effective malaria vaccine can be developed stems in part from the observation that humans can acquire immunity to malaria through repeated P. falciparum infections.
-However, the nature of the immune response that confers protection against malaria is poorly understood.
-In the Malaria Infection Biology and Immunity Unit (MIBIU), we aim to fill this critical knowledge gap by applying recent advances in immunology and genomics-based technology to carefully conducted longitudinal cohort studies in malaria-endemic areas.
-Ultimately, an improved understanding of the human immune response to P. falciparuminfection is likely to provide key insights into how malaria immunity can be enhanced through vaccination.
-Objectives of ongoing MIBIU projects include the following:
+However, the nature of the immune response that confers protection against malaria is only partially understood.
+In the Malaria Infection Biology and Immunity Section (MIBIS), we aim to fill this knowledge gap by applying advances in immunology and genomics-based technology to longitudinal cohort studies in malaria-endemic areas.
+Ultimately, an improved understanding of the human immune response to P. falciparum infection may provide insights into how protection from malaria can be enhanced through vaccination or other interventions such as monoclonal antibodies.
+Objectives of ongoing MIBIS projects include the following:

-- To obtain high-quality clinical data and biospecimens from longitudinal cohort studies in Mali in which exposure to P. falciparum infection and immunity and susceptibility to malaria are reliably assessed
+- Obtain high-quality clinical data and biospecimens from longitudinal cohort studies in Mali in which exposure to P. falciparum infection and susceptibility to malaria is determined.

-- To gain an understanding the antigen specificity, function, and kinetics of the antibody response to P. falciparum as well as the B- and T-cell biology that underlies this response
+- Gain an understanding the antigen specificity, function, and kinetics of the antibody response to P. falciparum, as well as the B- and T-cell biology that underlies this response.

-- To determine the mechanisms by which P. falciparum-induced inflammation is regulated
+- Determine the mechanisms by which malaria-induced inflammation is regulated.

-- To identify molecular signatures of immunity to malaria through systems biology approaches
+- Identify molecular signatures of immunity to malaria through systems biology approaches.

-- To define the human and P. falciparum parasite factors that underlie persistent asymptomatic P. falciparum infection in endemic areas
+- Define the human and P. falciparum parasite factors that underlie persistent asymptomatic P. falciparum infection in endemic areas.

-The cohort studies we conduct in Mali are made possible through a close collaboration with an experienced team of clinicians and scientists at the Malaria Research and Training Center at the University of Bamako.
+The observational cohort studies and clinical trials we conduct in Mali are made possible through a close collaboration with an experienced team of clinicians and scientists at the Malaria Research and Training Center at the University of Bamako.
 Our field studies in Mali are supported by the NIAID International Centers for Excellence in Research (ICER) program.
-In collaboration with our colleagues in Mali, we not only conduct longitudinal studies of malaria immunology but also facilitate the expansion of research capacity by training young Malian scientists, improving laboratory and clinical infrastructure, and enhancing information technology capabilities in Mali.
-To expand the scope of our work and to maximize the knowledge gained from our cohort studies in Mali, we collaborate with experts in parasite biology, basic immunology, genomics, bioinformatics, statistics, and computational biology.
-For example, with funding from the NIAID Genomic Sequencing Centers for Infectious Diseases, we collaborate with the J. Craig Venter Institute to incorporate sequencing-based technologies into the analysis of our cohort studies in Mali, with the goal of identifying transcriptomic signatures that correlate with protection from malaria.
+In collaboration with our colleagues in Mali, we facilitate the expansion of research capacity by training young Malian scientists, improving laboratory and clinical infrastructure, and enhancing information technology capabilities in Mali.

 Related Scientific Focus Areas